imthatalex/formsubmit-react-contact-form/README.md

 # Contact Form with React & FormSubmit.co

-This program demonstrates how to build a contact form using React and FormSubmit.co.

-## Prerequisites

-- Node.js and npm (comes with Node.js)
-- A FormSubmit.co account

 ## Usage
-1. Clone or download the repository
+1. Clone or Download the Repo.
 2. In the `src` folder of your React project, create a new file called `ContactForm.js` and copy the ContactForm component.
 3. In the src/App.js file of your new project, import the ContactForm component and render it.
-4. Update the FormSubmit.co email
+4. Update the FormSubmit.co E-Mail
 ```html
 <form onSubmit={(e) => e.preventDefault()} target="_blank" action="https://formsubmit.co/example@gmail.com" method="POST">
 ```
-5. When you submit the form, the data will be sent to your FormSubmit.co email.
+5. When you Submit the Form, the Data will be sent to your E-Mail.